dieherrero/python_course1/README.md

-# python_course1
+# python_course
-Scripts doveloped during Udemy course: 'The complete Python3 Course: Beginner to Advanced'
+Some scripts are developed during Udemy course: 'The complete Python3 Course: Beginner to Advanced'.
+Others are jupyter notebooks used for practising and learning, using various resources like videos or books.